Export a WordPress Database from Another Host

 You will see a vertical list of databases on the left side of your window.
 Click on the database for the website you are planning to migrate.

-In the example below, the database used by the website we want to migrate is called wp_kristoff.
+In the example below, the database used by the website we want to migrate is called abaybee_wrdp1.

 Once you have selected the correct database, click on Export in the top navigation menu.

-In the Object Creation Options subsection, select the following check boxes:
+- Scroll down and locate the Object Creation Options subsection, ensure only the following items are selected:

 - Add DROP TABLE / VIEW / PROCEDURE / FUNCTION / EVENT statement